Luiznunvoa/Luiznunvoa/README.md

 - 🎓 Graduated Computer Technician in IFRJ

-- :telescope: Information Sistems student at UFF
+- :telescope: Information Systems Student at UFF

 - 👨‍💻 Currently working with the Junior Enterprise [In Junior](https://github.com/IN-Junior-UFF) in web developing projects